 Remember, 80% of BI projects fail, and one of the reasons is a lack of due diligence before selecting a BI platform.
 Team up with the BI partner to assess and develop a road map that saves you from the pitfalls.

 Now that the roles are identified and a BI partner is on board, the next step is to develop a roadmap that defines a phased approach to implementing a BI project.
 Developed after an assessment that includes your current technology landscape and business needs, a typical BI roadmap highlights the readiness of fundamental elements and recommends changes that are essential for a successful BI implementation.
 This is usually a one to three months’ activity depending on the organization’s size and current state.
 Finally, the roadmap recommends one or several BI platforms to choose from.
 The right platform is the one that suits your budget, integrates with your current IT landscape seamlessly and caters to long term business needs.

 Larger organizations need to focus on developing a BI and analytics ecosystem where one tool or platform may not be enough.

-Following are the visionaries, leaders and challengers within the Algorithm-driven BI, AI, and Analytics space, representing next step in evolution of strategy optimization:
+Following are the visionaries, leaders, and challengers within the Algorithm-driven BI, AI, and Analytics space, representing the next step in the evolution of strategy optimization: